digdilem/taskpony/readme.md

 Use a reverse proxy - see [#security](#security)

+> Can I use a different database?

+Not presently.
+SQLite was chosen to keep things small and simple.
+I think it should suffice for a task application.

 # Documentation

+Follow the [install guides](#installation) above, and you should be able to access

 ## Concepts:
 - Taskpony is a web based task system with a small footprint that is easy to install and uses very few resources.
 It should be usable on desktop and mobile devices without a dedicated app.